Pediatrics Clinic

 Short treatment course for acute UTI is according to the result of culture and prophylaxis for chronic conditions.

 Dubai Pediatric Clinic at Dr Rami Hamed Center provides one of the leading pediatricians in Dubai.
+Please Call +97142798200 to book an appointment today with us!

 BOOK AN APPOINTMENT